junxit/us-congress-bills-111/metadata.md

 - 2009-06-09 — Mr. Johnson (GA) moved to suspend the rules and pass the bill, as amended.
 - 2009-06-09 — On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 412 - 11 (Roll no. 315). (text: CR H6325-6326)
 - 2009-06-09 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 412 - 11 (Roll no. 315).(text: CR H6325-6326)
+- 2009-06-10 — Received in the Senate and Read twice and referred to the Committee on the Judiciary.